tiltedphoques/TiltedEvolution/GETTINGSTARTED.md

 DllDebug=Full/Path/To/FalloutTogether_d.dll
 ```

-For Skyrim and Skyrim SE, you will only need to add the full path in front of the `Skyrim(SE).exe` and `.dll`.
+For Skyrim and Skyrim SE, you will only need to add the full path in front of the `SkyrimSE.exe` and `.dll`.

 ### (Optional:) Shortcuts to binaries